ameyrupji-com/ameyrupji.com-branching-strategy/README.md

 [Learn more](./CONTINUOUS-DEPLOYMENT.md)

-Though I have mostly used the release deployment strategy I am trying to move to a continuous deployment Strategy.
+Though I have mostly used the release deployment strategy I am trying to move to a continuous deployment strategy.

 ### Protected Branches